sdilts/cl-bindgen/README.md

 follow lisp naming conventions.

-To maximize customization, a list of manglers is associated with each type of name that can be converted.
-Enums, variable names, typedefs, constants, and record types all use a different set of manglers.
+To maximize customization, a list of manglers is associated with each type of name that can be converted. enums, variable names, typedefs, constants, and record types all use a different set of manglers.

 Built-in manglers: